PUPA42/All_or_None/README.md

 # All_or_None
-This is a VR rescuing game.
+This is a VR game.